NeilJustice/ZenUnitAndMetalMock/README.md

 TEST(FizzBuzz_EndNumber0_Throws)
 {
-   // Macro THROWS asserts that an expression throws *exactly* an expected exception type
+   // THROWS asserts that an expression throws *exactly* (not a derived class of)
-   // with *exactly* as expected exception what() text.
+   // an expected exception type with *exactly* as expected exception what() text.
    THROWS(FizzBuzz(0), std::invalid_argument,
       "FizzBuzz(): endNumber must be 1 or greater");
 }

-// TEST2X2 defines a 2-by-2 value-parameterized test that processes its typesafe variadic arguments list 2-by-2.
+// TEST2X2 defines a 2-by-2 value-parameterized test
+// that processes its typesafe variadic arguments list 2-by-2.
 TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
    unsigned endNumber, const std::string& expectedFizzBuzzSequence, 1, "1",